-- Prior to this lesson, students will understand the concepts of mechanical energy, mass, force, and work. - Show the video. - Discuss the directions for "Investigating Mechanical Energy" Activity. - Model how to set up the materials. - Students complete activity with a partner or in a small group.
+- Prior to this lesson, students will understand the concepts of mechanical energy, mass. force, and work. - Show the 6:57 minute video, Knock Out! https://youtu.be/k5vPADRSIEQ. - Discuss the directions for "Knock Out" Activity. - Model how to set up the materials. - Students complete activity with a partner or in a small group.